 uThukela district municipality is implementing the EPWP.
-The work opportunities created in the 2015/2016 financial is 486 through water and sanitation projects. uThukela district municipality do comply with the immediate goal of Phase 1 of EPWP by ensuring that the municipality adheres to the following targets: women 55%,youth 55% and 2% people with disabilities.
+The work opportunities created in the 2017/2018 financial is 486 through water and sanitation projects. uThukela district municipality do comply with the immediate goal of Phase 1 of EPWP by ensuring that the municipality adheres to the following targets: women 55%, youth 55% and 2% people with disabilities.
 The municipality also adheres in terms of training, employment targets and distribution of safety clothing as well the rotation of employees.
-In the 2015/2016 financial year, uThukela district municipality received an amount of R2 384 in ensuring that the EPWP is implemented seriously.
-An amount of R3 724 000 00 was allocated in the 2017/2018 financial year for EPWP.
+An amount of R6 206 000 00 was allocated in the 2018/2019 financial year for EPWP implementation.
 The plan for uThukela district municipality to absorb all the EPWP employees.